The-Don-Himself/gremlin-ogm/README.md

 g.V().hasLabel('users').has('screen_name', 'my_username').union(out('tweeted'), out('follows').out('tweeted')).order().by('created_at', decr).limit(10)
 ````

-That's it for now, there is so much more that this simple library can do, please look in the sample TwitterGraph folder of quickly get started with a sample graph of your Twitter friends, followers, likes, tweets and retweets by running this command.
+That's it for now, there is so much more that this simple library can do, please look in the sample TwitterGraph folder to quickly get started with a sample graph of your Twitter friends, followers, likes, tweets and retweets by running this command.
 The library comes with a preconfigured readonly Twitter App for this.

-php bin/graph twittergraph:gremlin:traversal

 ## Tests